otx.engine#

 CLI Usage:

-1. you can pick a model.
+3. Can pick a model.

-`python otx test --config <CONFIG_PATH, str> --checkpoint <CKPT_PATH, str> `
+`shell >>> otx test --config <CONFIG_PATH, str> --checkpoint <CKPT_PATH, str> `

-train(max_epochs: int = 10, seed: int | None = None, deterministic: bool | Literal['warn'] = False, precision: _PRECISION_INPUT | None = '32', val_check_interval: int | float | None = None, callbacks: list[Callback] | Callback | None = None, logger: Logger | Iterable[Logger] | bool | None = None, resume: bool = False, metric: MetricCallable | None = None, run_hpo: bool = False, hpo_config: HpoConfig = HpoConfig(search_space=None, save_path=None, mode='max', num_trials=None, num_workers=1, expected_time_ratio=4, maximum_resource=None, prior_hyper_parameters=None, acceptable_additional_time_ratio=1.0, minimum_resource=None, reduction_factor=3, asynchronous_bracket=True, asynchronous_sha=False, metric_name=None), checkpoint: PathLike | None = None, adaptive_bs: Literal['None', 'Safe', 'Full'] = 'None', **kwargs) dict[str, Any][source]#
+train(max_epochs: int = 10, seed: int | None = None, deterministic: bool | Literal['warn'] = False, precision: _PRECISION_INPUT | None = '32', val_check_interval: int | float | None = None, callbacks: list[Callback] | Callback | None = None, logger: Logger | Iterable[Logger] | bool | None = None, resume: bool = False, metric: MetricCallable | None = None, run_hpo: bool = False, hpo_config: HpoConfig = HpoConfig(search_space=None, save_path=None, mode='max', num_trials=None, num_workers=1, expected_time_ratio=4, maximum_resource=None, prior_hyper_parameters=None, acceptable_additional_time_ratio=1.0, minimum_resource=None, reduction_factor=3, asynchronous_bracket=True, asynchronous_sha=False, metric_name=None, adapt_bs_search_space_max_val='None', progress_update_callback=None, callbacks_to_exclude=None), checkpoint: PathLike | None = None, adaptive_bs: Literal['None', 'Safe', 'Full'] = 'None', **kwargs) dict[str, Any][source]#

 Trains the model using the provided LightningModule and OTXDataModule.